vyahello/devops-master-class/docker/readme.md

 Reasons - application packaging (same for java, python, js), multi-platform (local machine, data center, cloud), light-weight compared to VM (only specific packages used), isolated containers.

+No more - "Works in my local machine".

 VM - hardware, host os, hypervisor, software, app.

 Docker - infra, host os, docker engine, container.
 Isolated from each other, set specific % of CPU.